schmupu/ioBroker.asterisk/README.md

 ## Changelog

 ### 1.0.3 (23.01.2019)
-* (Stübi) implemented scp tranfer.
-Now it is possible to have ioBroker and asterisk on different server
+* (Stübi) You can install asterisk on a different server and use scp to transfer audio files from ioBroker to asterisk.

 ### 1.0.2 (05.01.2019)
 * (Stübi) You can use the service PJSIP instead of SIP now.